microsoft/powercat-code-components/DetailsList/README.md

   - `ColPaddingLeft` - Adds padding to the left of the child cell (pixels)
   - `ColPaddingTop` - Adds padding to the top of the child cell (pixels)
   - `ColLabelAbove` - Moves the label above the child cell value if it is shown as a Sub Text column.
-  - `ColMultiValueDelimeter` -  Joins multi value array values together with this delimiter.
+  - `ColMultiValueDelimiter` -  Joins multi value array values together with this delimiter.
 See below under multi-valued columns.
   - `ColFirstMultiValueBold`  - When showing a multi-valued array value, the first item is shown as bold.
   - `ColInlineLabel` - If set to a string value, then this is used to show a label inside the cell value that could be different to the column name.
 E.g.
     ![image-20220322144857658](media/README/image-20220322144857658.png)